History of PARC

 In November 2013, Panalpina and Cardiff launched their first KTP, a project to investigate new ways to forecast inventory requirements.
 The project won the 2016 Cardiff University Innovation and Impact award for Business and was shortlisted for the national KTP awards.

 In 2018, Mike Wilson received the title of Honorary Visiting Professor role at Cardiff Business School.
-In awarding the title, the Business School highlighted Mike's contribution to the Panalpina Research Centre, the Business School and the University as a whole.
+In awarding the title, the Business School highlighted Mike's contribution to the PARC Institute, Cardiff Business School and the university as a whole.

 To the future